SPAN Data Logging for Inertial Explorer

 GNSS Raw Data Converter Utility – Auto-detect the NovAtel OEM7 / SPAN Receiver Type

-A number of logs, specified in the Recommended Logs list, are used to generate real time trajectory files during data conversion.
-After the raw data file is added, click the Options button, and select the Create trajectory files for supported records option.
-After the data has been converted, the trajectory files can be loaded and viewed in Inertial Explorer, to compare against the post-processed solutions.
+Several logs, specified in the Recommended logs list, are used to generate real time trajectory files during data conversion.
+After the raw data file is added, click the Options button and select the Create trajectory files for supported records option.
+After the data has been converted, the trajectory files can be loaded and viewed in Inertial Explorer to compare against the post-processed solutions.

 GNSS Raw Data Converter Utility - Generate real time trajectory files during data conversion